Particular/Workshop.NServiceBus/exercises/06-b/README.md

 - How to host an NServiceBus endpoint in production as a windows service
 - Configure a non default logging framework and configure it to log outside of the deployment path
-- Understand the usage differences of endpoint create and endpoint start
 - Make the process compatible with automated deployments

 Advanced optional exercises: